 The quicker that the mess is cleaned up, the smaller it will be.
 Older stains can be very difficult to remove, especially on porous, painted, or plastic materials.

 Try to Avoid Dye Spills or Sprays

 Cover the service port connection with a rag when connecting or disconnecting dye injection devices.
 This way any dye spray will be kept to the access fittings where it can be easily managed.

 Dye stains on hands can be easily removed with any waterless hand cleaner.
 One tip when using these cleaners is to first apply them to hands or skin, rub them in vigorously, then wipe off the residue with a paper towel or rag.
 Do not rinse with water after the first application; wiping off first removes dye better and prevents spreading.

 Following up with additional waterless cleaner or soap, both with a water rinse will complete the job.
 Any remaining skin staining should wear off and fade after a day or two.

-Several types of readily available solvent cleaners will work well on removing fluorescent dye spills from most surfaces however several factors will contribute to their effectiveness, including the spill size, type of material stained, and length of time before cleaned.
+There are different types of readily available solvent cleaners that work well on removing fluorescent dye stains from most surfaces.
+Several factors will contribute to their effectiveness, including the spill size, type of material stained, and length of time before cleaned.
 Spectroline® offers GLO-AWAY™ Plus, a fluorescent dye cleaner in every kit and sold separately.
 Its concentrated formula works to dissolve and remove the toughest of stains.
 Simply spray, and wipe away immediately for fast acting dye removal.

 These are suggested solvent cleaners yielding the best results: